What is odor fade? What causes odor loss in odorized natural gas?

 Odor fade or odor loss?
 They’re different!

-There are other conditions causing odor loss, and while they are not “odor fade,” they present the risk of failing to smell natural gas odorant.
+Other conditions can cause odor loss, and while they are not “odor fade,” they present the risk of failing to smell natural gas odorant.

-2. Smell Disorders – When someone suffers from anosmia, they are unable to smell, and those with hyposmia have a diminished capacity to smell.
-In either case, the sufferer may likely be unable to detect the odorant injected into gas.
+2. Smell Disorders—People with anosmia cannot smell, and those with hyposmia have a diminished capacity to smell.
+In either case, the sufferer may likely be unable to detect the odorant injected into the gas.

 3. Sleeping – People in deep sleep stages will likely not smell odorant in a gas leak.